SanadAlwerfali/API-Documentation/README.md

 # MUNster Messaging Module

+## MUNster Notifications Minimum Viable Product

+In this iteration, we have developed a RESTFUL API that other microservices can utilize to handle notifications across the application.
+Each API handles a different type of request, including sending notifications, viewing notifications, and checking if a user has un-checked messages or notifications.

 ## MUNster Notifications REST API - Getting Started

 The MUNster Messaging Module provides a suite of REST API's for interacting with the module.